Daranix/AirplanebattleJc3mp/Airplane/README.md

-# BattleRoyale Gamemode for Justcause3MP
+# Airplanebattle Gamemode for Justcause3MP

 ## Installation
 Copy the files into you're server/packages folder